-In fact, bank owned life insurance plans typically do not provide any insurance protection to the employee, but rather provide protection to the company as a whole, which is just an added benefit.
+In fact, bank-owned life insurance plans typically do not provide any insurance protection to the employee, but rather provide protection to the company as a whole, which is just an added benefit.

-As a result of purchasing a bank owned life insurance plan, parties may be forced to comply with certain employment laws or other unique tax considerations.
+As a result of purchasing a bank-owned life insurance plan, parties may be forced to comply with certain employment laws or other unique tax considerations.

-Types of BOLI Plans
+What Types Of BOLI Plans Are There?

-Three different types of bank owned life insurance are offered, and the size of a bank helps determine which type of plan would best suit their needs.
+The size of a bank helps determine which type of plan would best suit their needs.

-With this kind of account, once the bank makes an investment in a general account, the deposit then belongs to the insurance provider.
+With this kind of account, once the bank makes an investment in a general investment account, the deposit then belongs to the insurance provider.